insomnyawolf/Arknights/README.md

 Now it's a unity project once again (it doesn't compile nor work, nor is close to be ready)

+## Notes

+### 2022/03/18

+I started working on this, for now what i've seen seems pretty clear and the person thet wrote it had awesome ideas.
+For now i'll be cleaning things, refactoring parts of the code, translating comments, and reordering things as i thing they'll be more clear or not.

 ## Original readme translated

 [Unity] Tomorrow's Ark re-engraved source code (without resources)